vince/gng/index.md

 *Based on* **The RAD-Hack** *by* **Kark Stjernberg** *Based on* **The Black Hack** *by* **David Black**.

-## Welcome to the Apocalypse
+# Welcome to the Apocalypse

 Even magic, they say, has rules that should not be broken.
 Yet, in a mystical land, a wizard with an unlimited thirst for power, crossed the threshold that Gods themselves had not dared by casting an impossible *10th level spell*.
 It shattered the dimensions.
-Humans from faraway lands, with vast powers of “technology”, crashed through the portals with tanks, aircraft, robots, and fatty, processed, packaged foods.
+Entire settlements of humans from faraway lands, with vast powers of “technology”, crashed through the portals with cars, computers, guns, and fatty, processed, packaged foods.

 War erupted.
 When the dust settled, magic, machinery, and everything in between lay muddled.
 Great cities were laid to waste.
-The few that survive, do what they can to find food, shelter, and rebuild the remains of civilization.
+A century later, the few that survive do what they can to find food, shelter, and rebuild the remains of civilization.

 **Goblins & Grappling Hooks** is a traditional tabletop roleplaying game, set in an atomic wasteland where humanoids, machines, and awakened plants roam an irradiated planet trying to survive, keep the wilds at bay, and perhaps find a roll of toilet paper along the way.

-## The Core Rules
+# The Core Rules

 Whenever a character tries to do something that could result in a failure, you determine whether it succeeds by rolling *below* the most relevant attribute on a *d20*: **Strength (STR), Dexterity (DEX), Constitution (CON), Intelligence (INT), Wisdom (WIS),** or **Charisma (CHA)**.